eed3si9n/eed3si9n.com/content/posts/fast-scala3-parsing-with-tree-sitter.md

 val y = 2
 ```

 In the above, `val y` becomes a top-level statement.
-Since there is a growing interest in this area, it's not surprising that [Anton Sviridov][indoorvivants] looked at it last week, and told me about his [wip][2] branch.
+Since there is a growing interest in this area, it's not surprising that [Anton Sviridov][indoorvivants] looked at it 2 weeks ago, and told me about his [wip][2] branch.

 {{% note %}}
 **Note**: external scanner<br>